jasonshanks/alfred-workflow-toggle-airpods/README.md

 The original script credit goes to Josh Johnson for his AppleScript that either connects or errors out responsibly.
 His excellent instructions and suggestions for other methods of triggering it can be found over on [Medium](https://medium.com/@secondfret/how-to-connect-your-airpods-to-your-mac-with-a-keyboard-shortcut-9d72e786993b).

 ## Extended features
-I have extended the original functionality with:
+The original functionality has been extended with:

 * a check for the current Connect/Disconnect status, which then toggles the connectivity based on this state.
 * System notifications which provide further confirmation of connection status.